HarisHodzicnt/Q-Posts-Comments/README.md

    yarn install

-2. Create a `.env` file and copy contents from `sample-env` to the newly created file.

-3. Start the development version of the project:
+2. Start the development version of the project:

    yarn dev

-4. Build the project:
+3. Build the project:

    yarn build

-5. Run the production version of the project:
+4. Run the production version of the project:

    yarn preview